-I wrote a little thing for him to sing called “Firecrackers”, and he came in and sang it.
+I wrote a little thing for him to sing called “Firecrackers”.
+He came in and sang it.
 Hearing that voice coming through my headphones singing words I wrote was surreal.
 You hear Ron sing a line like, “Winter has a strange heart,” and you start to think maybe you didn’t write it at all.
 Maybe he wrote it while you were sleeping, but you looked so peaceful he decided to let you keep it.

 Not too many people took me up on the “I’ll record one of your songs for free if you sing/play on one of mine” barter I started out offering when I was trying to drum up SLEEPWALK contributors, but most of those who did ended up hiring me to record a whole album for them not long after.
 That wasn’t what I was aiming for when I made the offer.
 Still, it was a nice little unintentional side effect.
 Made for some good experiences recording music that wasn’t my own.

 I stopped bringing it up after a while.
 Instead, I would offer to pay people a session fee and leave it at that.
 My plate got pretty full pretty fast and that was one way to simplify things.
 Even then, I really wanted to make the song-for-song transaction happen with Ron.
 I knew he had some real beauties that hadn’t found a place on any of his albums for one reason or another.